Thinking in the Long Term

 Some time ago I spent a weekend with Harvard psychologist and linguist Steven Pinker who wrote lucidly about the complete change of perspective when we look at the world from the long term point of view.
 I’m also friendly with inventor and scientist Danny Hillis, who created a clock that will still work in 10,000 years.
 A prototype of that clock is currently on display in the Science Museum in London while the full scale - several stories high -mechanical clock is being installed in a hollowed out mountain in Western Texas.
 To appreciate the difficulty of a 10,000 year clock as an engineering problem, consider the pyramids.
 They are only 4,500 years old and they failed in their function to protect the tomb of the pharaoh.

 Why is this important?

 Short term media like Twitter and hourly news create an impression of a world out of control, with democracy in peril, ubiquitous conflicts and an overall outlook of doom.
 But if we look at developments concerning the world from a long term perspective - the only sense making way - almost any aspect concerning humanity seems to get better.
-Fewer people go hungry, fewer people die in wars and natural disasters, more people live in democracies - and live much longer lives - then ever before.
+Fewer people go hungry, fewer people die in wars and natural disasters, more people live in democracies - and live much longer lives - than ever before.
 200 years ago 9 out of 10 people could neither read nor write, now it is just 1 out of 10.